Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 # Prerequisites
-Please ensure that you are using the latest Anki version (or as close as you can get to the latest Anki version), as the note is primarily tested and maintained on the latest versions of Anki.
+It is highly recommend that you are using the latest Anki version (or as close as you can get to the latest Anki version), as the note is primarily tested and maintained on the latest versions of Anki.